nghminh2002/csci318-part-b/README.md

 }
 ```

-#### II. product-service
+#### II. sales-bounded-context
-The __product-service__ implements two ways of publishing and handling domain events which are enabled in Spring Boot,
+The __sales-bounded-context__ implements two ways of publishing and handling domain events which are enabled in Spring Boot,
 i.e., the `AbstractAggregateRoot` generic class and the `ApplicationEventPublisher` interface.
 This also contains patterns
 including entity, value object, aggregate, event and domain service.